tabreturn/thonny-py5mode/README.md

    ![](https://raw.githubusercontent.com/tabreturn/thonny-py5mode/main/screenshots/05-apply-recommended-settings.png)

-6. When the py5 *Imported mode for py5* option is checked, Thonny will run your code (using py5's run_sketch command line tool) --
+6. When the py5 *Imported mode for py5* option is checked, Thonny will run your code --

    ![](https://raw.githubusercontent.com/tabreturn/thonny-py5mode/main/screenshots/06.01-imported-activated.png)

-   Try out an [imported mode](https://py5.ixora.io/content/py5_modes.html#imported-mode) sketch using the green play button (or the F5 or Ctrl+R keyboard shortcuts).
+   Test out an [imported mode](https://py5.ixora.io/content/py5_modes.html#imported-mode) sketch by clicking the green play button (or using the F5 or Ctrl+R keyboard shortcuts).
+Here is some code:

    ```python
    def setup():